 Taper is defined as a consistent variation in diameter that results in a wedge or conical shape.
-The three most popular techniques of taper turning on the lathe are: the offset tailstock set-over method, the compound rest method, and the taper attachment method.
+The three most popular techniques for taper turning on the lathe are the offset tailstock set-over method, the compound rest method, and the taper attachment method.

-The function of taper turning process is to ____
+The function of the taper turning process is to ____

-2. Reduce the diameter by removing material about an axis offset from the axis of work piece
+2. Reduce the diameter by removing material about an axis offset from the axis of the workpiece.

-3. Remove the material from end surface of a work piece
+3. Remove the material from the end surface of a workpiece.

 4. All of the above